-The time allotted for remote evaluation of the EoIs (three weeks on this occasion) appeared to be adequate.
+The time allotted for remote evaluation of the EoIs, albeit shorter than previously (two weeks on this occasion) appeared to be adequate.
 No complaints about the timeframe were received from the evaluators.

 4.4.2 Timelines for Preparation of FPP